Our CBD clinic will be relocated to our Box Hill clinic from 28 May 2026. Learn more.

 Hormonal changes of menopause can cause some people to feel pain in their joints or make them feel more tired than usual.

-During this time, it is important to take care of your general health by quitting smoking, limiting alcohol intake, maintaining a healthy diet and having an adequate calcium intake (to help prevent loss of bone density).
-This is a minimum of 1200g per day, preferably from dietary sources.
-Weight-bearing exercises.
-Regular health checks, including mammograms, bowel cancer screening and cervical screening tests are also important.
+During this time, it is important to take care of your general health by quitting smoking, limiting alcohol intake and having a healthy diet.
+To help loss of bone density at menopause, it is recommended to do regular weight-bearing exercise and have an adequate calcium intake of 1300mg per day, preferably from dietary sources.

 If your symptoms are bothering you, a health professional can help.
 There are many treatment options available including: